cassmarcussen/cassmarcussen/README.md

 ### Hi!
 I'm Cassandra Marcussen.
 \[ she/her/hers \]

 I am a junior at Columbia University studying Mathematics and Computer Science.
-My interests lie in artificial intelligence, theoretical computer science, and contributing to technology within these fields through efficient computing and low-level optimizations.
+My interests lie in artificial intelligence, theoretical computer science, and contributing to technology within these fields through efficient computing.

 I'm passionate about open source code, machine learning, and the moral and ethical queries surrounding the use of artificial intelligence.
 A fun fact about me is that I play the cello.